Home Library Translate

 career wisdom what they don't teach you in schoolHow many of you in college or graduate school had a course, or even a workshop, on managing your career?

-I bet not many because too many young professionals and emerging leaders come to me for guidance with all kinds of career situations: Advancing in a corporate career, getting along with their boss, taking on the right kind of assignment, dissatisfaction with their career choice, etc.
+I bet not many because too many young professionals and emerging leaders come to me for guidance with all kinds of career situations: Advancing in a corporate career, getting along with their boss, taking on the right kind of assignment, dissatisfaction with their career intelligence, etc.

-Out of a recent leadership and career development program, came 20 real world practical ideas about managing one’s career.
+Out of a recent leadership and career development program, came 20 real-world practical ideas about managing one’s career.
 This career intelligence is relevant no matter what your job function is or what kind of company you work for.
 Everyone needs to know how to succeed in today’s workplace.

-Which one’s resonate with you?
+Which one resonates with you?

 1. The boss isn’t always right, but he’s still the boss.